Road transport: Reducing CO2 emissions from vehicles

 The legislation sets binding emission targets for new car and van fleets.
 As the automotive industry works towards meeting these targets, average emissions are falling each year.

-For cars, manufacturers are obliged to ensure that their new car fleet does not emit more than an average of 130 grams of CO2 per kilometre (g CO2/Km) by 2015 and 95g by 2020.
-This compares with an average of almost 160g in 2007 and 135.7g in 2011.
+For cars, manufacturers are obliged to ensure that their new car fleet does not emit more than an average of 130 grams of CO2 per kilometre (g CO2/Km) by 2015 and 95g by 2021.
+This compares with an average of almost 160g in 2007 and 132.2g in 2012.

 In terms of fuel consumption, the 2017 target is approximately equivalent to 7.5 litres per 100 km (l/100 km) of petrol or 6.6 l/100 km of diesel.
 The 2020 target equates approximately to 6.3 l/100 km of petrol or 5.5 l/100 km of diesel.

-The Commission plans to issue a communication at the end of 2012 seeking stakeholders' views on post-2020 emission targets for new cars and vans.
+Legislation adopted in 2014 laying down the modalities of the 2020/2021 targets asks the Commission to come forward with post-2020 targets by the end of 2015.
 The intention is to ensure that CO2 emissions from light-duty vehicles continue to be reduced while giving the automotive industry the certainty it needs to carry out long-term investments and develop innovative technologies.
 Any proposal of future targets will be based on a thorough assessment of their economic, social and environmental impacts.

 CO2 labelling of cars